Hyundai’s tagline is “New Thinking. New Possibilities.”

 Those parts do not have coverage under the main powertrain warranty or any of the limited warranties from Hyundai we mentioned above, but they will be protected by third-party extended coverage providers that you can purchase from a reputable company, such as Endurance.

 WHAT OPTIONS ARE AVAILABLE TO EXTEND THE HYUNDAI MANUFACTURER’S WARRANTY?

 Endurance knows that drivers and vehicle owners are smart and unwilling to settle when it comes to keeping and protecting their vehicles.
-That’s why the vehicle service contracts were put together to work no differently than factory coverage to truly act as a proper continuation of that level of protection.
+Vehicle service contracts were put together to work no differently than factory coverage to truly act as a proper continuation of that level of protection.

-You bought that Hyundai because you saw it was the wise investment.
-And how could you not, they are one of the world’s most renowned and reputable automakers, and they deliver a quality automobile.
-That’s why they protect it well, and that’s why we will continue to protect it well to live up to Hyundai’s industry-leading example.
+You bought that Hyundai because you saw it was a wise investment.
+How could you not, they are one of the world’s most renowned and reputable automakers, and they deliver a quality automobile.

 With a plethora of payment options and coverage options that are customizable and completely free of added fees, there’s no need to lose that peace of mind Hyundai once provided once their warranty is up.
 All you need to do is give us a call to see what those possibilities are and continue worry-free driving.

 HYUNDAI EXTENDED WARRANTY PRICES: WHAT TO KNOW BEFORE BUYING